Umuzi-org/ACN-syllabus/content/k8s/fluxcd/apps-kustomization/_index.md

 # Apps kustomization

-The reason we split your workload from the infrastructure is we can reuse a base template infrastructure to fire up additional clusters, think staging, UAT, QA, pre-prod, production, we can use kustomize to fine tune any environment specific needs like use this base except change the NLB annotations etc.
+The reason we split your workload from the infrastructure is we can reuse a base template infrastructure to fire up additional clusters, think dev, staging, UAT, QA, pre-prod, production, etc. We can use kustomize to fine tune any environment specific needs like use this base except change the network loadbalancer annotations etc.

+I want exactly these helm charts but replace dev.k8s-course.co.za with staging.k8s-course.co.za

 ````
 # clusters/my-cluster/apps.yaml